hoodiecrow/thtcl/README.md

 }
 ```

-On startup, an __Env__ object called __global_env__ is created and populated with all the definitions from __standard_env__.
-Thereafter, each time a user-defined procedure is called a new __Env__ object is created to hold the bindings introduced by the call, and also a link to the outer environment (the one closed over when the procedure was created).
+On startup, an __Environment__ object called __global_env__ is created and populated with all the definitions from __standard_env__.
+Thereafter, each time a user-defined procedure is called a new __Environment__ object is created to hold the bindings introduced by the call, and also a link to the outer environment (the one closed over when the procedure was created).

 ### Procedure class and objects